EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Introduction

 An interesting longer-term line of research has focused on deep learning based end-to-end solutions that simultaneously optimize both the transmitter and the receiver.
 There are multiple proposals where the transmitter-receiver link is learned from data without necessarily any pre-specified modulation scheme~\cite{cammerer2019,korpi2023,Lo25a,Cheng25a}.
 The early work focused on a fully learned approach with learned waveforms \cite{cammerer2019}, while the work has more recently focused on OFDM waveforms with some learned properties, such as constellation shape \cite{korpi2023,Lo25a,Cheng25a}.
 The main benefit of utilizing a learned constellation shape with a jointly learned ML receiver is that the system learns to communicate without any pilot signals, improving the spectral efficiency.
 More recently, the use of superimposed pilots has also been proposed as another approach for achieving similar spectral efficiency gain without necessarily having to modify the constellation shape \cite{Zou25a}.
 However, despite the higher performance compared to utilizing only an ML-based receiver, implementing such end-to-end approaches in a practical radio network requires significant modifications to existing wireless standards, which can delay their implementation in practical systems.

-This paper builds and extends on DeepRx, making it a realistic ML-based receiver meeting the practical demands of future cellular networks.
-This is accomplished via augmenting the architecture with carefully selected expert knowledge, which is in contrast with some of the other ML receivers in the literature (e.g., \cite{Cammerer23a}).
+This paper builds on and extends DeepRx, making it a realistic ML-based receiver that meets the practical demands of future cellular networks.
+This is accomplished by augmenting the architecture with carefully selected expert knowledge, in contrast to some of the other ML receivers in the literature (e.g., \cite{Cammerer23a}).
+The test scenarios are designed to account for most factors that impact practical cellular radios, such as inter-cell interference, diverse propagation conditions, hardware impairments, and multiple configurations.
 Moreover, we focus on evaluating the developed receiver under 5G/6G compliant OFDM waveforms, to ensure that the reported results reflect what is achievable in the 6G timeframe.